Legal cases with fixed pricing, standardized processes, and firm timelines

 Loss of Evidence – The data related to the crime can be easily destroyed.
 So, Loss of evidence has become a very common & obvious problem which paralyzes the system behind the investigation of cyber-crimes.

 Cyber crime can be committed in two ways - one in which the computer is the target of a cyber attack, and the other in which the computer is used to commit a cyber crime against any person or entity.

 Cyber crimes in India are categorised into main four types which include:

 Cyber crime against a person: This type of cyber crime is committed against a person using an electronic domain as a medium.
 Cyber crime against a person includes:

-- Defamation: Online or cyber defamation involves damaging someone’s reputation in the society using a computer or the internet as a medium.
-This is done by writing a derogatory statement about a person on social media, posting vulgar pictures or videos, sending derogatory E-mail to the victim’s friends etc.
+Defamation: Online or cyber defamation involves damaging someone’s reputation in society using a computer or the internet as a medium.
+This is done by writing a derogatory statement about a person on social media, posting vulgar pictures or videos, sending derogatory E-mail to the victim’s friends, etc.